department-of-veterans-affairs/vets-website/va-gov/pages/records/index.md

   </div>

   <div class="link">
-    <a href="#"><b>Apply for a VA Home Loan Certificate of Eligibility</b></a>
+    <a href="/housing-assistance/home-loans/how-to-apply/"><b>Find Out How to Apply for a VA Home Loan Certificate of Eligibility</b></a>
-    <p>Apply for a Certificate of Eligibility (COE), which confirms for your lender that you qualify for a VA-backed home loan.
-Then choose your loan type to learn about the rest of the loan application process.</p>
+    <p>Get instructions for how to apply for your Certificate of Eligibility (COE), which confirms for your lender that you qualify for a VA-backed home loan.
+Then you can choose your loan type to learn about the rest of the loan application process.</p>
   </div>

   <div class="link">
-    <a href="/records/discharge-upgrade/"><b>Learn How to Apply for a Discharge Upgrade</b></a>
+    <a href="/discharge-upgrade-instructions/"><b>Learn How to Apply for a Discharge Upgrade</b></a>
     <p>Answer a series of questions to get step-by-step instructions on how to apply for a discharge upgrade or correction.
 If your discharge gets upgraded, you'll be eligible for the VA benefits you earned during your period of service.</p>
   </div>

   <div class="link">
     <a href="#"><b>View Your VA Payment History</b></a>
-    <p>Check the status of your VA disability and pension payments.
-You can also see certain survivor benefits.</p>
+    <p>Check the status of your VA disability, pension, and education benefits payments.
+You can also see payments for certain survivor benefits.</p>
   </div>

   <div class="link">